darebgd/DareDoc/docs/source/PCs/ARM/iMX6UL/Manuals/Software/Debian.rst

 Prebuilt Files Package
 ----------------------

-You can get the Prebuilt Files Package from the :ref:`link <db_pkg>` mentioned at the beginning of this documentation.
+You can get the Prebuilt Files Package from the :ref:`Prebuilt Files Package link <db_pkg>` mentioned at the beginning of this documentation.
 You can also get the Prebuilt Files Package from the DVD in /Debian8.10/Prebuilds folder.
 However, it may be outdated so always compare the versions (the last number in the filename is the release date).